 The Fed will sell securities to banks when it wants to increase the fed funds rate.
 Banks with fewer fed funds to lend can raise the fed funds rate.
 That is how open market operations work.

 If a bank can't borrow from other banks, it can borrow from the Fed itself.

 That’s called borrowing from the "discount window."
 Most banks try to avoid doing that because the Fed charges a discount rate that's slightly higher than the fed funds rate.
 It also stigmatizes the bank.
 Other banks assume no other bank is willing to lend to it.
 They assume the bank has bad loans on its books or some other risk.

 Interest Rates Rise

 As the fed funds rate rises, these four interest rates also rise:

-- Libor is the interest rate banks charge each other for one-month, three-month, six-month and one-year loans.
-Banks base their rates for credit cards and adjustable-rate mortgages on Libor.
+- LIBOR is the interest rate banks charge one another for one-month, three-month, six-month, and one-year loans.
+Banks base their rates for credit cards and adjustable-rate mortgages on LIBOR.